 Along with real estate, GH was interested in public affairs.
 He ran for and was elected Mayor of South Brisbane in 1903 when Brisbane was divided into two municipalities (the other centered at Clayfield).
 Some of his proudest creations as Mayor include Mowbray Park on the river at East Brisbane and the Highgate Hill Park near “Torbreck”(Brisbane’s first major home unit development).
 Both of these parks still exist today.

 His interest in politics led to a short term in the Queensland Parliament in 1907 when he won the seat of Woolloongabba.
-The Blocksidge family still have his gold watch and chain which carries a tag inscribed – Past President 1899-1901 Federal Council PAFS of Australasia.
 Although committed to his career in politics, GH’s commitment for real estate and his agency never faulted.

 To enable the business to be carried on during an overseas trip to London, GH invited Charles Douglas Ferguson to join the agency as a partner.
 Charles accepted and so the partnership, which traded under the name of G.H.
 Blocksidge & Ferguson, was formed.